fandreuz/python-serialization-benchmark/README.md

 # Python serialization benchmark

 A simple serialization benchmark for textual data and NumPy arrays.
+Results are obtained using `time.time_ns()`, and they are printed in nanoseconds.

 ## Libraries